Rethinking Alignment and Uniformity in Unsupervised Semantic Segmentation: Methodology

 For supervision (2), to better separate the pixel-wise features, we have to guarantee the uniformity of semantic embeddings via this supervision.
 The ideal condition is to force the embeddings to be orthogonal to each other in the vector space, which means the semantic embeddings matrix $S$ should be orthogonal.
 Thus, the matrix $S$ should have the following property:

 where $E$ is the identity matrix.
 Thus, the loss term of the model should be:

-where $d(\cdot, \cdot)$ indicates the discrepancy between the two inputs.
+where $d(\cdot, \cdot)$ indicates the discrepancy between the two inputs and $CE(\cdot, \cdot)$ indicates the cross-entropy loss.
 Previous MI-based methods utilize the MI constraint to calculate the discrepancy, which is easy to collapse.
 We argue that it is inappropriate to address this issue simply.

 Different from image-wise representation learning, for unsupervised dense prediction like UISS, other than learning the \textit{uniformity} of semantic embeddings, the \textit{uniformity} of pixel-wise embeddings should also be considered.
 Ignoring this constraint is the critical reason for the model collapse when utilizing MI-based methods in UISS.
 This can be reflected in Eq. \ref{equ3}: even though the semantic embeddings $S$ satisfy the uniformity, if no supervision is imposed on $Q_n$, the model still can not guarantee the uniformity of pixel-wise embeddings and tends to collapse.
 Thus, we shall force two kinds of embeddings to satisfy the uniformity property.